 💎 Use micro surveys

-keep your surveys short and on point.
+Microsurvey is a term used for surveys that contain only a few questions and should take no more than a few minutes to complete.
 If your survey is long and repetitive, your respondent will likely leave your survey which could halt your research.
 Remember that each question added to your survey causes about a 10% drop in the completion rate.

 🎯 Request the minimum effort from your respondent